 Start hours late

 Flight MA240 was supposed to take off from Budapest at 16:50 local time (14:50 UTC), but the take-off was repeatedly postponed.
 The airline did not give an official reason for this, even later.
 Passengers even had to leave the Tupolev twice.
-Today it is considered certain that the delay came about because they had waited – in vain – for the 53 PLO officials to arrive.
-The decision was finally made that night: Flight MA240 was finally to take off, even without the Arab delegation.
-According to my research, the order came from the then Malév board member Lénárt György himself.
-He belonged to the MNVK-2 department of the Hungarian military secret service, as did numerous other high-ranking executives of the airline.
-At around 23:10 local time in Hungary (21:10 UTC, 00:10 local time in Beirut), the Tupolev finally took off from Budapest Airport and headed southeast.
-Although the exact route can no longer be reconstructed with certainty, the crew probably took the shortest and most direct route, as there was hardly any traffic in the air at this time of day anyway.
-This route went via Romania, Bulgaria, Turkey and Cyprus, which is only about 200 kilometers off the Lebanese coast and where British military units, including a radar surveillance unit, were stationed.
-The regular flight time from Budapest to Beirut was around three hours, or a little more or less depending on the wind and weather.
 In the early hours of September 30, at around 00:19 UTC (03:19 Beirut local time), the pilots of flight MA 240 reported to the air traffic controller in Nicosia (Cyprus).
 This radio communication was inconspicuous and only contained standard information such as flight altitude and position reports.
 At this point, the HA-LCI was flying at flight level 370 (37,000 feet, approximately 11,300 meters).
 Shortly afterwards, the controller cleared the Tupolev for descent: “Malév 240 you are cleared to descend to flight level 110.”
 A short time later, air traffic control in Nicosia instructed the crew of flight 240 to contact Beirut on the frequency 119.3 MHz, which they did at 00:33 UTC.
 The controller in Beirut cleared the Malév to an altitude of 6,000 feet (about 1,800 meters).
 However, the Beirut controller could not see the Hungarian aircraft on his radar.
 This was because the system had been defective for some time as a result of the civil war turmoil.
 The airport’s instrument landing system, or ILS for short, was also out of order.
 Commander Pintér and his first officer Kvasz therefore had to carry out a visual approach.
 But such a maneuver was certainly no problem for the experienced crew, especially as the weather conditions that night were ideal for it.
 Visibility was more than 20 kilometers, the wind was light, Beirut’s runway lighting was activated and the illuminated skyline of the city showed the crew the way to the airport, which is located directly on the coast.
-At 00:44 UTC (03:44 local time), the pilots of flight MA 240 informed Beirut Air Traffic Control that they had just passed flight level 190 (19,000 feet, approximately 5,800 meters).
-“Roger, report BOD outbound”, replied the ground control center.
-With the approach over the non-directional beacon (NDB) BOD, the Tupolev was guided towards runway 17 (runway 16 since 2004).
-Flight MA240 was due to reach the BOD radio beacon eight minutes later, at 00:52.
-“Roger, will do,” came back from the cockpit of the Tupolev.
-That was the last radio contact with the plane – it never arrived in Beirut, but crashed into the sea shortly afterwards about eight to ten kilometers northeast of the airport off the coast.
-What happened next still preoccupies and outrages the Hungarian public to this day, almost half a century after the disaster.

 Major cover-up operation